 Asian manual therapy (tui na) involves massage-like techniques with particular emphasis on individual point stimulation.
 At the Advanced Holistic Center, however, we practice natural medicine, and rather than incorporating additional allopathic techniques, such as surgical procedures or pharmaceutical elements, for those people who are open/interested in energy work, we also offer craniosacral therapy, reiki, and/or polarity sessions.
 In traditional Chinese medicine, vital force or energy, also known as qi, plays a crucial part, and combining these methods works well for our patients.
 Craniosacral and polarity therapies include some bodywork, stretching techniques, and energy work, while reiki focuses more on energy flow.

 Another great side effect of the holistic approach is that neck, lower back, knee, or any other kind of pain can be treated effectively even if the cause of the pain is unclear.
 Typically, results can be felt after 3 or 4 sessions, but more often than not, to achieve the best outcome, patients need about a dozen sessions.
 The pain usually either disappears and then returns or gradually becomes lesser in frequency and intensity, until it either vanishes or becomes bearable.
-While manual therapy in NYC is widely spread, the Advanced Holistic Center ensures that its location and work hours make it easy for its patients to take advantage of its highly skilled staff.
+While manual therapy in NYC and Miami is widely spread, the Advanced Holistic Center ensures that its location and work hours make it easy for its patients to take advantage of its highly skilled staff.